EqualExperts/ee-tech-interviews-uk/docs/shopping-cart-simplified.md

 Then:
 *	The shopping cart should contain 2 Dove Soaps each with a unit price of _39.99_
 *	And the shopping cart should contain 2 Axe Deos each with a unit price of _99.99_
 * And the total sales tax amount for the shopping cart should equal _35.00_
 *	And the shopping cart's total price should equal _314.96_
+*	All totals should be rounded up to 2 decimal places as described in AC 1.